Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: Computing Human Model Parameters

+These definitions are so that $\psi_0$ captures the baseline likelihood of taking extra-sensing action, i.e. likelihood of extra-sensing action even without any inference conflict. $\psi_1$ is the likelihood of taking extra-sensing actions when uncertain; this covers the cases when the human's inference results in 2 or more states being possible (conflicting inference).

+If the extra-sensing action sufficiently changes the likelihoods of inference, then we need to compute the model parameters for this new ``mental" state after the extra action as well.
+This new mental state is an additional state that is added to the MDP for each state that needs it (in our approach).
+It represents the updated mental state of the person.

+This new mental state is reached only by the extra-sensing action from the original state.
+Otherwise it has the same dynamics as the preceeding state.
+This is illustrated in Figure \ref{fig:extra_policy_mental_state}.
+The state dynamics is the same as the state that preceeds it, and represents the updated mental state of the agent.
+There can be many such successive mental states for different extra-sensing actions taken from the same state, but we limit ourselves here to just one additional state associated to one extra-sensing action per state for this presentation.

-The last piece of the human model is the scaling-factor $\psi_{\O}(s^*)$.
-This represents how likely the human is to act even if uncertain, and can be state specific.
-This scaling-factor is needed as we do not expect a person to just get stuck in a state and never act unless they are completely certain.
-They may act regardless of uncertainty because it maybe impossible to have absolute certainty for all state instances with a given classification procedure.
-One can also think of this scaling-factor as a reflection of the pressure to act on the human agent, or the patience of the agent to resolve uncertainty; when this scaling-factor is lower, then there is less probability of a non-policy action.
-One can either set a heuristic value to this scaling-factor, or empirically compute it; we relegate an empirical approach to estimating the scaling-factor to supplemental material.
+As for the scaling-factor $\psi_1(s)$ in the model, recall it represents how likely the human is to execute an extra-sensing when uncertain.
+This scaling-factor can be less than 1, as we do not expect a person to just get stuck in a state and never act unless they are completely certain.
+They may act regardless of uncertainty because it may --for example-- be impossible to reach a state of certainty for all state instances.
+One can also think of this scaling-factor as a reflection of the pressure to act on the human agent, or the patience of the agent to resolve uncertainty.

-The aforementioned probabilities in the human model could also be estimated via a plausible approximate model when available.
-For example, it could be computed using the number of shared features between states and normalizing some function of the counts.
-An approximate set of probabilities can helpful/sufficient to start with if empirical data is not available, especially during initial analysis of a domain.
-Let's consider the grid world setting; we could use conservative probabilities obtained from normalizing a function of L1 distances; the intuition is that states physically very close together might be confusable with each other, but this confusion likelihood drops very quickly with distance.
-Such a model can be a conservative approximation of state aliasing that can help compute better policies.
+The bias-factor $\psi_0(s)$ is the likelihood of taking an extra-sensing action.
+This applies to the event when the possible-set is either empty or a singleton-set.
+This reflects how often the person does not feel confident in their inference of a single state, or couldn't infer a state at all (made a mistake).